qlik-oss/core-assisted-prescription/deploy/deploy.md

 ## Scale

-Assuming that a swarm has been [deployed](#deploy) with a fixed set of manager and worker nodes, there might be a need for scaling the swarm either up or down in size.
-For this use-case the scaling is focussed on the availability of nodes running with qix engine containers, hence we should scale worker nodes.
-New worker nodes that are joining the swarm will spin up a qix-engine automatically, due to global mode set on qix-engine service in [docker-compose.yml](../docker-compose.yml).
+Assuming that a swarm has been [created](#deploy) with a fixed set of manager and worker nodes, there might be a need for scaling the swarm either up or down in size.
+For this use-case the scaling is focused on the availability of nodes running with qix engine containers, hence we should scale worker nodes.
+New worker nodes that are joining the swarm will spin up a QIX Engine automatically, due to global mode set on QIX Engine service in [docker-compose.yml](../docker-compose.yml).

 There is no logic handling of active sessions on nodes being scaled down, so in that case a refresh is needed to retrieve a new session from one of the remaining nodes.